Author has written 7 stories for Pokémon.

 Hi everyone!
 It’s been a while since I updated my profile, so yeah, here is OceanSpiral new and improved.
 Or something like that.

 Life update: I graduated university and found a job.
 Which are pretty much the two things that a socially stunted adolescent old me would never have believed.
-Future plans include going back to university to train to be a primary school teacher.
+Future plans include going back to university to train to be a secondary school teacher.
 Other than that, I’m pretty much the same unremarkable Mai.
 Just with a lot less free time.

 Favourite colour: Purple